Preparing for your first NDIS meeting

-Write down what a typical day or week looks like for you, and who is involved to help you manage.
+Write down what a typical day or week looks like for you, and who is involved in helping you manage.

 NDIS will ask questions about if there are any areas in your life where you may feel unsafe or where you might need extra help.

 You will need to talk through goals for the next 12 months and what you (or the person you support) are hoping to achieve through your first plan.
 You will also talk about how you are going to explore and develop your longer-term goals over the next 12 months.

 Think about if you would like to manage your own funds or support if you would like someone else to, or if you are happy for the NDIS to manage the funding and you choose the supports.